 Covers the history and various systematic theories of psychology.
-Explores the conceptual foundations of psychology from its inception to
+Explores the conceptual foundations of psychology from its inception to the present day.

 PSY 720 - Health Psychology

 Discusses the role of the clinical psychologist in the medical setting.
 Involves didactic and clinical training focusing on behavioral medicine, sleep disorders, hypnosis, consultation-liaison services, and biofeedback.